-Semester 2 of Year 3 is a credited placement period.
+Semester 2 of Year 3 is a credited practice working period.
 This means you can work in practice from January until September taking advantage of working opportunities worldwide.
 You will study Semester 2 courses by distance learning.

-You'll have the opportunity to take up practical placement opportunities worldwide.
-We also offer exchange opportunities with renowned landscape architecture institutions around the world.
+You'll have the opportunity to take up practice working opportunities worldwide.
+We currently offer exchange opportunities with renowned landscape architecture institutions around the world.

-Landscape Architecture encourages self-directed study from Year 1 to Year 4.
-Studio based design teaching is central and is supported by two aligned strands in theory and techniques.
+Landscape Architecture encourages self-directed study from Years 1-4.
+Studio-based design teaching is central and is supported by two aligned strands in theory and techniques.
 Design projects are tutored using a range of teaching techniques, including on a one-to-one basis.
 Work is reviewed in communal critique sessions.
-There is a credited placement period in semester 2 of Year 3.
+There is a credited practice working period in semester 2 of Year 3.

 You will predominantly be assessed by a combination of coursework, portfolio work and presentations.
-Some courses are assessed by written essays and in your graduating year there is a dissertation submission.
+Some courses are assessed by written essays and in Year 4 there is a dissertation submission.